dell-esg/openshift-bare-metal/README.md

 This will:

 - Enable IPMI
-- Enable PXE for addon 25Gb NIC port 1
+- Enable PxE for addon 25Gb NIC port 1
-- Disable PXE for embedded NIC port 1
+- Disable PxE for embedded NIC port 1
 - Setup boot order: 1) BOSS card 2) 25Gb NIC port 1

 **Please note that this will cause the servers to reboot so the new BIOS settings can take effect.**

-Once you are ready to provision the OS, do a one-time PXE boot:
+Once you are ready to provision the Operating System, do a one-time PXE boot:

 ```bash
 $ ansible-playbook one_time_boot_nic.yaml